inveniosoftware-contrib/kpiit/docs/usage.rst

     ktutil:  wkt username.keytab
     ktutil:  quit

-The principal and keytab_file are specified using secrets.
+The keytab file should be created in the same directory as kpiit and the principal and keytab_file are specified using secrets.

 Command: ``deploy``
 ~~~~~~~~~~~~~~~~~~~